 Know the Risk Factors

-The pandemic has changed a great deal.
-Now, the biggest risk factor for acute respiratory distress is simply going out in public, because doing so increases the odds of catching COVID.
-Even during the pandemic, though, certain groups have faced a higher risk of severe COVID illness.
-They include people with diabetes, those with a body mass index (BMI) in excess of 40, geriatrics, newborns, and people with respiratory diseases.
+The pandemic shed light on the groups who face a higher risk of severe respiratory illness.
+These include those with diabetes, with a body mass index (BMI) above 40, geriatrics, newborns, and people with respiratory diseases.

 - Chronic obstructive pulmonary disease (COPD)